frees-io/freestyle/docs/src/main/tut/docs/cassandra/README.md

 ## What’s frees-cassandra

-[frees-cassandra] is a library to interact with cassandra built atop Free and following the [Freestyle] philosophy, being macro-powered.
-We use Troy under the scenes for modeling purposes and query schema validation, as well as Datastax Cassandra Driver for connecting to a Cassandra Cluster.
+[frees-cassandra] is a library to interact with cassandra built atop Free and using the Datastax Cassandra Driver for connecting to a Cassandra instance.
+It follows the [Freestyle] philosophy, being macro-powered.

 ## Installation